City-of-Helsinki/bestpractice/docs/authentication.md

 ## Getting necessary Tunnistamo identifiers

 To get started you will either need a locally setup instance of Tunnistamo or get access to one of shared instances available within Helsinki infrastructure.
-I'd recommend that you try and get access to the shared instances, unless you must develop offline.
+It is recommended that you try and get access to the shared instances, unless you must develop offline.

 Current instances are:
 * Kanslia (executive office) instance: default instance used by projects, both during development and production